 There are actually two on top of the Signal Hill overlooking Table Bay, one is a back-up should the other misfire.

-The Noon Gun originated so that ships which had been at sea and lost track of the correct time could re-set their clocks.
+The Noon Gun originated so that ships that had been at sea and lost track of the correct time could re-set their clocks.
 Even quite far out at sea they could hear the sound, and if not, they would still see the puff of smoke and could work it out from there.

 Today the sound of this daily Cape Town tradition echoes through the City Bowl, and Capetonians check their watches with a smile.
-You can watch the daily ritual up on Signal Hill at Lion Battery, from 11:30.
+You can watch the daily ritual up on Signal Hill at Lion Battery, from 11h30.
 To get there; go up Military Street in the Bo-Kaap.
 Look for the sign-post to the Noon Gun on Buitengracht Street.

 - Sundowners at Twelve Apostles Hotel, followed by dinner and a movie

-The unique Dinner and a Movie package allows movie lovers to enjoy a three course specially created movie menu in the award-winning Azure Restaurant , followed by a screening of a film in the private 16-seater cinema.
+The unique Dinner and a Movie package allows movie lovers to enjoy a three-course specially created movie menu in the award-winning Azure Restaurant , followed by a screening of a film in the private 16-seater cinema.
 Sink into plush black leather seats and enjoy an assortment of goodies, including popcorn, ice cream, hot chocolate, milkshakes and candy… that’s if you have any space left after your dinner!

 - First Thursdays